5 Wine Recommendations for Après-Ski

 The family-run Domain de la Touraize has been producing Jura wines for 8 generations.
 The wines are natural and biodynamic, with all vineyard work being carried out manually, including the harvest.
 The vinification process is natural as well, allowing for spontaneous and indigenous yeasts and limiting any additional sulphur to an amount that can still be considered natural.
 As is the case with all Vin Jaunes, there is a long aging process in oak barrels where the wine is protected from over-oxidization by the voile.
 The winemaking practices of Domain de la Touraize result in a truly unique product, surly worth adding to the packing list for your upcoming ski trip.

 The Savoy wine growing region in France is famous for two things – being the only truly alpine wine region of France, and for its unique focus on varietals which are considered rare outside of the region.
 Due to its location in the heart of the French Alps, no other region is as inextricably linked to snowy mountains and world-class ski resorts.
-For your next winter trip to the alps, why not enjoy a little local production?
+For your next winter trip to the Alps, why not enjoy a little local production?
 Domaine des Ardoisières is located a mere 22-minute drive from Albertville (host of the 1992 winter Olympics), and less than 100km from both Chamonix and Grenoble (hosts of the 1924 and 1968 games respectively).
 Therefore, the culture of winter sports runs deep in this part of the world.

 Paul Goulet